Hurricane Florence weakens to Cat 2 storm but storm surge expected to hit 'catastrophic levels'

 The National Weather Service said Hurricane Florence will likely be “the storm of a lifetime” for portions of the Carolina coast.

-Airlines had canceled nearly 1,000 flights and county.
+Airlines had canceled nearly 1,000 flights and counting.

 Fox News' Lucia Suarez Sang and The Associated Press contributed to this report.